President Donald Trump Continues to Rail Against Georgia Hand Recount Via Twitter

 “The hand recount taking place in Georgia is a waste of time.
 They are not showing the matching signatures.
 Call off the recount until they allow the MATCH,” he tweeted.
 “Don’t let the Radical Left Dems STEAL THE ELECTION!”

-As relayed previously by The Inquisitr, Biden was projected one day earlier to have taken the White House by capturing 306 electoral votes to Trump’s 232.
-That’s the same margin that the president referred to as a “landslide” following his 2016 defeat of Democratic nominee Hillary Clinton.
+As relayed one day earlier by The Inquisitr, Biden was projected to have taken the White House by capturing 306 electoral votes to Trump’s 232.
+That’s the same margin that the president had referred to as a “landslide” following his 2016 defeat of Democratic nominee Hillary Clinton.

 Meanwhile, in an effort to put a stop to disinformation efforts on social media, Georgia’s Secretary of State — Republican Brad Raffensperger — and other officials have efforted to explain why “signature matching” isn’t actually part of the recount process.